-In order to fulfil its charitable purposes the College has a number of student-focussed academic and community roles.
-In 2020/21 these included: tutors (14); directors of studies (37); supervisors (~60); and college teaching officers (3).
+To fulfil its charitable purposes, the College has a number of student-focussed academic and community roles.
+In 2021/22 these included: tutors (14); directors of studies (37); supervisors (~60); and college teaching officers (1/3).
 Fifteen members of our Governing Body are University Teaching Officers.

-The College also appoints tutors to a number of specific roles each year, in 2020/21 these were: Senior Tutor; Deputy Senior Tutor; Admissions Tutor; Deputy Admissions Tutor; Careers Tutor; Prizes Tutor; Childcare Tutor; Rooms Tutor; Special Cases Tutor; Finance Tutor.
+The College also appoints tutors to a number of specific roles each year, in 2021/22 these were: Senior Tutor; Admissions Tutor; Deputy Admissions Tutor; Careers Tutor; Prizes Tutor; Families Tutor; Rooms Tutor; Special Cases Tutor; Finance Tutor; Disabilities Tutor.

 The College maintains a modern Library and other study and IT facilities, providing a valuable academic resource for all members of the College.
-In 2020/21 the College added external facilities to reduce Covid risk.
-These included wooden gazebos to improve outdoor social space and an outdoor gym.
+External facilities including wooden gazebos to improve outdoor social and study space and an outdoor gym were added to reduce Covid-19 risk.

-To raise educational aspiration and attract outstanding applicants who might not otherwise have considered applying to St Edmund's or to the University of Cambridge, the College holds open days and provides guidance and information for prospective applicants on the College Admissions site and through the admissions staff in its Tutorial Office, including a member of staff dedicated to widening access and participation.
+To raise educational aspiration and attract outstanding applicants who might not otherwise have considered applying to St Edmund's or to the University of Cambridge, the College holds open days and provides guidance and information for prospective applicants.
+This is via the College's website and through the admissions staff.